FPGASystemsLab/src.rbus/README.md

    - Responsible for injecting and extracting packets from rings
    - Implement flow control and buffering mechanisms

+For a detailed description of the network EndPoint structure, packet formats, and control mechanisms, see the [EndPoint Documentation](endpoint.md).

 ### Communication Protocol

 RingNet uses a dedicated packet-based communication protocol defined in `rbus_defs.sv`: